pytoolz/toolz/doc/source/streaming-analytics.rst

 The accounts example above composes two one-to-one relationships; there was exactly one name per ID and one address per ID.
 This need not be the case.
 The join abstraction is sufficiently flexible to join one-to-many or even many-to-many relationships.
-The following example finds a city/person pairs where that person has a friend who has a residence in that city.
+The following example finds city/person pairs where that person has a friend who has a residence in that city.
 This is an example of joining two many-to-many relationships because a person may have many friends and because a friend may have many residences.

 .. code::